icewolfz/jiMUD/docs/codeeditor.designer.md

     - `Material weapon` the same as weapon but for size and describers
       - `Size` the size of material, can pick from a quick word list or use raw #s
       - `Describers` a comma delimited list of words that describe the material
+    - `Fishing pole` same as weapon
+      - `Can bait` can the fishing pole be baited
+      - `Pole class` how good the pole is
+    - `Backpack` same as armor but for limbs
+      - `Max encumbrance` the max mass the pack can hold
+      - `Reduce mass` adjust the mass of an item put in a pack, mass * reduct = final mass
+    - `Bag of holding`
+      - `Max encumbrance` the max mass the bag can hold